rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-manage-ambari-rest-api.md

 The return value is similar to one of the following examples:

-* `wasbs://CONTAINER@ACCOUNTNAME.blob.core.windows.net` - This value indicates that the cluster is using an Azure Storage account for default storage.
+* `wasb://CONTAINER@ACCOUNTNAME.blob.core.windows.net` - This value indicates that the cluster is using an Azure Storage account for default storage.
 The `ACCOUNTNAME` value is the name of the storage account.
 The `CONTAINER` portion is the name of the blob container in the storage account.
 The container is the root of the HDFS compatible storage for the cluster.

 * `adl://home` - This value indicates that the cluster is using an Azure Data Lake Store for default storage.

     To find the Data Lake Store account name, use the following examples:

     ```bash
-    curl -u admin:$PASSWORD -sS -G "https://$CLUSTERNAME.azurehdinsight.net/api/v1/clusters/$CLUSTERNAME/configurations/service_config_versions?service_name=HDFS&service_config_version=1" \
+    curl -u admin -sS -G "https://$CLUSTERNAME.azurehdinsight.net/api/v1/clusters/$CLUSTERNAME/configurations/service_config_versions?service_name=HDFS&service_config_version=1" \
     | jq '.items[].configurations[].properties["dfs.adls.home.hostname"] | select(. != null)'
     ```